These healthy-ish vegan oat waffles are made with whole grains, minimal sugar, and simple pantry staples. Great for batch-cooking and freezing.

 Make-Ahead Tips + Reheating

-Homemade oat waffles are almost as convenient as store-bought frozen ones.
+Homemade whole wheat waffles are almost as convenient as store-bought frozen ones.
 You can make them in advance, let them cool, then store in the fridge for up to 4 days, in an airtight container.
 Alternatively, you can freeze them for up to 3 months, and reheat in a toaster or toaster oven.

 How to Make This Blueberry Compote

 This 1-ingredient berry compote is delicious, ridiculously easy to make, and a healthier alternative to store-bought jam.
 Put 2 cups frozen blueberries (or strawberries/mixed berries) in a small pot with a splash of water.
 Cover with a lid, and simmer until the berries have collapsed and released their juices, 5 to 7 minutes.
 If you want it thicker, stir in 1/2 teaspoon arrowroot starch or cornstarch, and cook for another minute.
 If you want it sweeter, add a teaspoon of maple syrup/honey.
-(P.S.
-Chia jam is also a great idea!)

 - Overnight Oats with Chia Seeds